qihongl/nnsrm-neurips18/README.md

 ### What is this project about?

-- 1 sentence summary: different neural networks trained on the same dataset learn representations with the same "shape"
+- 1 sentence summary: **different neural networks with the same learning experience acquire representations of the same "shape"**

 - Here's a <a href="https://qihongl.github.io/nnsrm-NeurIPS18.html">5 mins version of that paper</a>.